John Paul Sr. (racing driver): Shooting of witness

 On April 19, 1983, an individual named Stephen Carson was shot in the chest, abdomen and leg in Crescent Beach, Florida.
 Carson had been given immunity in a drug trafficking case.
 He testified that Paul Sr. had approached him, ordered him into the trunk of his car, and shot at him five times when he fled rather than comply.
 Paul then fled when a companion of Carson's began shouting.
 Paul was arrested, but while out on bail fled before his trial.
 Paul was apprehended by Swiss authorities in January 1985, served a six-month sentence in Switzerland for using a false passport, and was extradited back to the United States in March 1986.
 At the same time, Paul Jr. pleaded guilty to racketeering and received a five-year sentence.
 He had refused to testify against his father, who had been indicted as the ringleader of a drug trafficking ring that also included his father, Lee.
 On June 4, 1986, Paul Sr. pleaded guilty to attempted first-degree murder and received a sentence of twenty years, later expanded to twenty-five years after additional sentences were added.

 Attempted escape

-On March 10, 1987, Paul and another inmate unsuccessfully attempted to escape from prison by spraying a mixture of hot sauce and Pine Sol in a guards face then scaling a 12-foot fence.
+On March 10, 1987, Paul and another inmate unsuccessfully attempted to escape from prison by spraying a mixture of hot sauce and Pine Sol in a guard's face, then scaling a 12-foot fence.
 The guard recovered and fired two shots, scaring the inmates into surrendering.
 There was a stolen pickup truck in the parking lot that authorities suspect was for the two inmates.
 Paul served his sentence in USP Leavenworth.
 Paul was paroled on July 2, 1999.